SiraMirai/journey/CONFIGURATION.md

 - Enable the companion under `New Followers` that you want to enable.
 - Move all enabled plugins above `RealisticWaterTwo.esp`
+- If you're using the default `Journey` profile, any plugins with missing masters may be safely left disabled as they are included for the `Journey - Anniversary Edition` profile.

 ### Optional Tweaks